fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 * Set the width and height (in pixels or %).
 * Finally, specify the JSON data for the chart as string.

-The code to render a guage is given below:
+The code to render a gauge is given below:

 ```javascript
 FusionCharts.ready(function() {